stom66/blender-dcltk-scene-slicer/README.md

 The addon peforms roughly the following process when the "Export" button is clicked:

-* Work out bounding box for entire collection
-* Work out grid size and origin
+* Work out grid size and origin based on collection bounding box
 * Work out bounding boxes for all objects in collection
 * Loop through each grid tile and check for objects with intersecting bounding boxes (see [caveat #1](#known-issues-limitations-and-caveats))
 * Duplicate all objects in the tile, which: